University of Kansas researchers test male contraceptive gel

 LAWRENCE, Kan.
-(KSNW) – The University of Kansas Medical Center is testing a male contraceptive gel that men apply to their shoulders.
+(AP) – The University of Kansas Medical Center is testing a male contraceptive gel that men apply to their shoulders.

 The school’s research institution is conducting a clinical trial for the contraceptive and searching for participating couples.